Sky Wind Project, India

 Standard: Verified Carbon Standard (VCS)

 Capacity: 96 MW

 The Sky Wind Project is a 96 MW wind project located in a rural area of Maharashtra, India.
 The power produced from the project displaces an equivalent amount of power from the grid, which is fed mainly by fossil fuel fired power plants, and is considered a “dirty grid.”
-The project activity generates clean power to help improve this dirty grid, without emitting any GHGs during its operations.
 The average GHG emission reductions from this project is 135,000 tCO2e per year, or the equivalent of almost 14,000 US homes’ energy use for one year.